Too Many Cooks in the KItchen?

 3 of 3 people found this review helpful.

 1 Helpful / 4 Not

-Pros: - Great mix of open, wooded, uphill, downhill.
+Pros: Yadkin is a beautiful course that throws awesome disc golf holes at you.
+Great mix of open, wooded, uphill, downhill.

-- Beautiful setting.
-When I played, the grass was green, perfectly manicured, and the whole course was gorgeous.
++ Beautiful setting.
+The grass is perfectly manicured and the whole course is gorgeous.
 Yadkin County is one of the prettiest areas in North Carolina.

 1 of 5 people found this review helpful.

 Pros: Yadkin had both so much more elevation than expected and so much more variety.
 Wooded holes, open holes and almost all of them up and down.
 The thing about including open holes is that they need to be interesting open holes.
 For me that usually means elevation change, and that is what you get at Yadkin.
 It starts out in the open for five holes.
 6 presents a tight wooded fairway that heads downhill.
 7 is a little bit looser but heads back uphill to the field on the opposite side of the woods, where 8 and 9 provide real opportunities to air it out downfield.

 As much as the elevation make the course, two of my favorite holes have virtually none.
 12 and 13 play on opposite sides of a creek.
 Both feature multiple turns as you must navigate trees on both sides of the fairway while avoiding landing in the water.

 The best hole here is 16.
 This one is the counterpart of 6.
 It's heading back down towards the creek, taking you toward the finish.
 Only this one is a long way down.
 A tight thread through the woods that needs to get left at the end and still finds the basket just beyond the creek.
 Tough hole, unique challenge.
 The runner-up is 17.
 You climb back up that slope you just threw down, partially and then throw across the valley and creek and then climb to a basket just on the edge of the woods.
 Great pair of holes.